TheOdinProject/curriculum/foundations/javascript_basics/understanding_errors.md

 ~~~
 <img width="621" alt="Screen Shot 2021-05-17 at 12 14 12 PM" src="https://user-images.githubusercontent.com/22967723/118543650-6579c580-b709-11eb-981d-4bdb74966ba4.png">

 Here, we get a `TypeError` with a message stating that `str1.push is not a function`.
 This is a common error message that confuses learners, because we know that `.push()` is certainly a function!
 You’ve probably used it to add items to _arrays_ before, but that’s the key- `.push()` is not a String method, it’s an Array method.
 Hence, it is “not a function” that you can find as a String method.
 If we change `.push()` to `.concat()`, a proper String method, our code runs as intended!
-A good note to keep in mind when faced with a `TypeError` is to consider the type you are trying to run a method or operation against.
-You'll likely find that it is not what you intend, or the operation or method is not compatible with that type.
+A good note to keep in mind when faced with a `TypeError` is to consider the data type you are trying to run a method or operation against.
+You'll likely find that it is not what you think, or the operation or method is not compatible with that type.

 [MDN - TypeError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError)